edouardkoehn/EE-559/README.md

 ## Running the code

 ### 1) FCM model
+FCM is a multi-modal classifier.
+This implementation is based on this [paper](https://arxiv.org/pdf/1910.03814).
 #### 1.1) Training FCM model
 The FCM model can be trained using the following script :
 ```bash